Updated: Jun 28

 He worked in a growth industry and was not afraid to periodically change companies.

 He was consistent in his contributions and financial discipline, along the lines of the "3 key things" discussed earlier.

 So, if a PFA and a Robo-advisor can both do these "3 key things" equally well, what is the value of using the less expensive Robo-advisor?
 In Liam's case, the Robo-advisor approach is worth $6.3 million at retirement!
 To be clear, Liam will receive over $6 million more at retirement simply by using a Robo-advisor instead of a PFA.
 This is an example of the Stoic’s Arbitrage in action.

-You can see why PFA's market their costs as obscure sounding percentages instead of long-term value opportunity cost.
+You can see why PFA's market their costs as obscure-sounding percentages instead of long-term value opportunity costs.

 A PFA saying: